tingiskhan/numpyro-sts/README.md

 ## Disclaimer

-Note that the library is not in any way affiliated with the numpyro package or developers.
+Note that this project is not endorsed, affiliated or supported by numpyro developers, the name is just a mash-up.